 - BIM expertise also has a long way to go.
 The gap in a single line of a model (which bears no importance for a BIM modeller) could be the difference between a hollow and a solid column having a huge impact on the material quantity!

 - BIM is complicated due to inconsistency in how it is applied and managed around the industry.
 BIM also has all the hallmarks of a typical ‘network’ technology uptake where one system gains all the market share because it’s easiest to then collaborate.
 We want to make sure we back the winner in terms of exchange protocols and categorisation systems etc so we’ve been pretty happy sitting and waiting to see which systems win the race.

 - The current method for data entry into eTool is actually fast and reliable.
 At eTool we do a lot of LCAs ourselves, we’re probably the biggest single user of our own software, so we know where the time in spent in conducting an LCA from start to finish.
 The data entry is actually really quick (averages less than 10% of time taken for an LCA).
 So technically the potential benefits of 3D or BIM integration are surprisingly minor.

 We will complete this feature, and the reason is that we’d really like people to be able to run a 3D package that gives them thermal performance feedback and also full LCA feedback in the same place.
 Decisions such as triple glazing or increased concrete thermal mass need to be considered in an LCA to truly understand their net environmental benefits or impacts.
 This is the goal and we want to achieve that.
-Some of the above barriers are dwindling so we expect to achieve this some time in 2014 or early 2015.
+Some of the above barriers are dwindling so we expect to achieve this some time next year.
 Watch this space!

 Yes, but there are some data requirements.
 As a minimum, a supplier should have conducted an environmental product declaration on their product.
 We also look for EPDs that are registered with a member of the ECO EPD Platform.
 Members are listed here: http://www.eco-platform.org/who-is-participating.html